 - Having a strong financial background

 The egg donation procedure involves five steps which are mentioned the following:

-Finding a donor: fertility clinics have the personal and medical records of both egg donors and recipients.
+Finding a donor: fertility clinics have egg donors' and recipients' personal and medical records.
 So, the infertile couple can choose the donor that matches them the best.

 Making a contract: if the evaluations are satisfactory and the doctor approves the health condition of the donor and the recipients, they should make a legal contract.

 Preparing for the process: in this phase, the donor and female partner should take hormonal medications to prepare their bodies for donating and receiving the egg(s).

 Starting the procedure: the donor takes ovulation induction drugs to produce more mature eggs.
 During this step, the doctor will repeatedly monitor the donor with ultrasound and blood tests to ensure she responds to the medications as expected.